bafnetwork/baf-wallet-v3/docs/docs/Deployment.md

 ## Build

-To build the bot, frontend, API, and docs site in one go, run `scripts/build-all.sh` from the root directory of the repo.
+To build the bot, frontend, API, and docs site in one go, run `npm run build-all`.
 The results will be placed in `dist/apps/bot`, `dist/apps/frontend`, and `dist/apps/api` respectively.

 ## Deploy